Get the Mindset, Sherlock

 Get Opinions from Other Actors

-There are multiple message boards where actors congregate and share opinions.
+There are multiple message boards and private/secret Facebook groups where actors congregate and share opinions.
 You know what they say about opinions—everyone’s got one.
 Still, when you start to see a pattern, that should tell you something.
 Some tips:

---Do the regular posters a favor: find the search function on the message board and see if anyone has asked about the business before.
+- Do the regular posters a favor: find the search function on the group and see if anyone has asked about the business before.
 Read all those messages.
 If it hasn’t been discussed, THEN post a new message asking about them.

 Also, there may be some limited information on geographically based boards such as iVillage and Topix.
 Try searching those sites for the business name you are investigating within a particular city.

-In addition, if you know people who are actually working in the industry, as their opinions.
+In addition, if you know people who are actually working in the industry, ask their opinions.
 You know us right?
-Bizparentz keeps an extensive file system of "persons of interest"--people or businesses we received a complaint about.
-We've also been around long enough to have had personal experiences with many people in the industry.
+Bizparentz keeps an extensive file system of “persons of interest”–people or businesses we received a complaint about.
+We’ve also been around long enough to have had personal experiences with many people in the industry.
+We are also present in more than a dozen discussion boards and groups every day.

 Also include your Aunt Sally, that kid at your kids’school, or best-case, someone who has worked with that person.
 Ask how they feel about them today.
 Consider the marketing angle: businesses may claim a “success” story because an actor once used their services, giving them the right to do so.
 But many years later, that actor may not actually endorse that product, school or person.
 Write and ask what they think of them now!